HumanSignal/label-studio/docs/source/guide/storage.md

 ```

 ## Local storage
-If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory (on the machine where LS is running) as source or target storage.
-Label Studio will walk into the directory recursively.
+If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory on the machine where LS is running as source or target storage.
+Label Studio steps through the directory recursively to read tasks.

 ### Prerequisites
 Add these variables to your environment setup: